JUrban/icms1.github.io/2018/sessions.md

 + Case and experimental studies, software comparison, combination, and integration, and complexity analysis for exact, certified, and symbolic-numeric hybrid computations

-## ICMS 2018 Session: Math in 2050 - Creativity, Publication, and Application supported by Knowledge Bases and Software?
+## 17. Math in 2050 - Creativity, Publication, and Application supported by Knowledge Bases and Software?

 ### Organizers